madhur/awesome-conky/README.md

 # Awesome Conky
 My simple but awesome conky configuration.
 Feel free to fork and use it yourself.
-Though it will require some work to setup.

 ### Screenshots
 Click [here](https://raw.githubusercontent.com/madhur/awesome-conky/master/screenshots/conky2.png) to see how it looks on a desktop when nicely arranged